Target and period of short-term family care leave

 Period of leave

-The short-term family care leave period is up to 10 days per year and can be used on a daily basis (the main body of Subparagraph 2 of Article 22-2 (4) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).
+The short-term family care leave period is up to 10 days per year and can be used on a daily basis (the main body of Article 22-2 (4), subparagraph 2 of the Equal Employment Opportunity and Work-Family Balance Assistance Act).

-However, the short-term family care leave period is included in the family care leave (proviso to Subparagraph 2 of Article 22-2 (4) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).
+However, the short-term family care leave period is included in the family care leave (proviso to Article 22-2 (4), subparagraph 2 of the Equal Employment Opportunity and Work-Family Balance Assistance Act).

 The short-term family care leave period is included in the service period.
 However, it is excluded from the average wage calculation period under Subparagraph 6 of Article 2 (1) of the Labor Standards Act (Article 22-2 (6) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).